 Rosemary sprigs shaped with garden wire into wreath-style napkin rings are a pretty and fragrant touch.

 Welcome guests with a simple cocktail; any concoction with sparkling wine feels special.
 This recipe adds sloe gin and fresh pomegranates to prosecco for a very seasonal tipple.

 Makes 16 (2 rounds for 8)

 - 1 x 750ml bottle Prosecco or Champagne, chilled

-1. Put a dash of sloe gin, a dash of pomegranate juice and a few pomegranate arils into each of 8 Champagne glasses.
-Slowly top up with Prosecco or Champagne.
-Repeat for a second round.
+1. Put a dash of sloe gin, a dash of pomegranate juice and a few pomegranate arils into each of eight Champagne glasses.

 Soft blue cheese, sweet quince and slightly bitter chicory blend beautifully in these canapés.